datanav/docs/technical/tripletex-superoffice.rst

 Tripletex Customer to SuperOffice Contact
 -----------------------------------------
-Before any synchronization can take place, a link between a Tripletex Customer and a SuperOffice Contact must be established.

-A new SuperOffice Contact will be created from a Tripletex Customer if it is connected to a Tripletex Order, Contact, or Employee that is synchronized into SuperOffice.
+Every Tripletex Customer will be synchronized with a SuperOffice Contact.

+If a matching SuperOffice Contact already exists, the Tripletex Customer will be merged with the existing one.
+If no matching SuperOffice Contact is found, a new SuperOffice Contact will be created.

 A Tripletex Customer will merge with a SuperOffice Contact if one of the following property combinations match: